TanjiEvan/TanjiEvan/README.md

 📚 **I’m currently a student at** -  American International University-Bangladesh

-➡️ I am an aspiring data scientist on a learning journey with a passion for working with data and uncovering insights.
-Currently a student focused on learning Python and SQL, I am building a strong foundation in data analysis and visualization.
-I am also learning statistics and will soon start learning machine learning.
-Eager to explore every aspect of data science, including advanced analytics, I am driven by curiosity and a commitment to continuous learning.
-I aim to transform raw data into actionable intelligence and am excited to connect with like-minded professionals and explore opportunities to grow and achieve my dream of becoming a data scientist.
+➡️ I’m a data science enthusiast with a passion for using data to solve real-world problems.
+Currently interning at Data Solution-360, I’m honing my skills in Python, SQL, data visualization, exploratory data analysis (EDA), and machine learning.
+I love the challenge of transforming complex data into meaningful insights that drive better decisions.

+What excites me most about data science is its power to uncover hidden patterns and help organizations make informed decisions.
+My academic achievements, including being named to the Dean's List for academic excellence and securing 1st Runner-Up in the Data Hackathon at Comilla University IT Fest 2024, reflect my commitment to continuous learning and delivering results.

+With a strong foundation in data science and a constant drive to learn, my ultimate goal is to become a data scientist, applying my expertise to solve complex business problems and make data-driven decisions that create value.
+I am excited about the future and eager to contribute to the world of data science as I continue to grow professionally.

 <br>
 <h2 align="center"> 🛠️ Languages and Tools 🛠️ </h2>